evanharmon/in-mono/headspace/golang/golang-patterns-chain-of-responsibility.md

 ## Components

+### Struct of Task / Request / etc
+struct with the fields for the task / request to be processed

 ### Handler interface
 common methods for all handlers

 ### Basehandler
-implements the Handler interface contains the logic to pass the request along
+implements the Handler interface contains the logic to pass the request along not meant to be used directly as a handler!
+- doesn't have to implement `Handle` just `SetNext`, etc.

 ### Concrete handlers
 specific handlers that extend BaseHandler and implement handle